younestouati/playing-cards-standard-deck/README.md

 Forked version of [Responsive Playing Cards](https://github.com/digitaldesignlabs/responsive-playing-cards).
-Cards have been merged into a [svg-stack](https://github.com/hofmannsven/SVG-Stacking).
-Joker and back side added as well.
+Cards have been base64 encoded and are exported as svg - and responsiveness disabled.
+Joker added as well.

+Base64 encoding makes the the cards larger (in terms of kb), but makes them more suitable for use in Safari, that otherwise tends to 'flash' if an element with an svg is (re)mounted in the DOM.

 Responsive Playing Cards
 ========================